[RESEARCH] Engagement Rate of Top 200 Australian Influencers is 5.48%

 Louis Solywoda with an average engagement rate of 20.73%

 From what we can tell, their engagement rates are incredibly high because of the entertainment value of their content and they clearly know what their audience wants.
-Every influencer in the Top 200 list seems to brings a bit of uniqueness to their delivery.
+Every influencer in the Top 200 list seems to bring a bit of uniqueness to their delivery.

 Among the Top 200, most of the influencers’ content can be classified as Lifestyle (27%), followed by Fashion (19%), Travel (11%), Fitness (9%), Entertainment (9%), Beauty (7%), Family (7%), Food (5%), Pets (2%), Art (1%), Gaming (1%) and Music (1%).
 The definition of lifestyle literally means everything we do on a day-to-day basis.
 With this type of content, influencers typically incorporate the brands into their daily activities from our grocery shopping to our daily make-up routine.